Fruiting Trees

 - Self-fertile

-- Deer tend to avoid leaves and branches
+- Deer tends to avoid leaves and branches

 - Fruit is loved by a lot of animals